No guide can prepare you fully for Marrakech.

 Look down on Plaza Jemaa el-Fnaa

-By all means visit, if only for the fred fish on offer at one of the many lively stands in the evening, but do not linger for long - this is not the Marrakech you have come to visit.
+You’ll inevitably pass through a few times as your explore the city and by all means visit it, if only for the fried fish on offer at one of the many lively restaurant stands in the evening and cat calls from the waiters, but do not linger for long during the day - this is not the Marrakech you have come to visit.